golang/proposal/design/6282-table-data.md

 they will be added), but that they provide additional complications and, in my opinion, do not pull their weight for an initial implementation.

-### Full multi-dimensional slices
-The most controversial part of this proposal is the decision to only add two-dimensional tables to the language.
-The reason for this is to minimize the immediate changes to the language and to keep the initial implementation small.
-While many of the language behaviors (allocation, slicing, length, copy, range, etc.) extend quite nicely to higher dimensions, the implementation is quite a bit more complex (Norman’s proposal used product notation for example), and the language extensions needed in reflect are less straight-forward (the discussion in Norman’s proposal about SliceHeader6D for example).
-Two-dimensional tables are much more common in numerical work, and in my experience, higher dimensional tables are mostly used for storing data rather than manipulating it.
-Accesses and assignments are not in the inner-loop of computation, thus nested slices could suffice.

-That said, this proposal was designed to allow extension to higher-dimensional tables without backward-incompatible changes.
-There are implementation choices which would need to be made, for example, would there be one "multi-dimensional"  table type, or would each dimensional type have its own internal representation (length represented as []int vs. [N]int for example).
-These choices would have to be made in a future proposal to extend tables to higher dimensions.

 ### Down-slicing
 Norman’s proposal suggested the allowance of "down-slicing", where one could turn, say, a table into a slice with a single element slicing operation